BurdaForward/BFPrgBundle/README.md

-CHIPPrgBundle
+BFPrgBundle
 =============

-The CHIPPrgBundle adds support for masking urls based on PRG-Pattern.
+The BFPrgBundle adds support for masking urls based on PRG-Pattern.

 For more information about this pattern please take a closer look to the following url: [Post/Redirect/Get](https://en.wikipedia.org/wiki/Post/Redirect/Get)